FunctionFoundry/foundry-store/README.md

 foundrystore is a general purpose state management built on FunctionFoundry and Fluxury.

-It is like a workbook in spreadsheet land; along with a similar formula language to manipulate it.
+It is similar to a Workbook in spreadsheet land; including a formula language.

 ## Getting Started